Who: Every school team assessing the outcomes of its PBIS implementation on students, families, and staff.

 The SCS is a suite of five surveys to measure student, staff, and family perceptions of school climate.
 Each survey is a brief, valid, and reliable way to ask stakeholders how your school feels to them.

 The SCS is also an anonymous, multiple-response survey.
 That means, once you open the survey windows, you'll get a series of links to send around to the affiliated groups.
 It should only take them around 10-20 minutes to complete.
 As responses come in, PBIS Assessment summarizes them into reports addressing each group, providing you with an overall picture of your implementation’s impact on the people learning, teaching, and participating in your school every day.

-There are four surveys available to take within the SCS suite.
+There are five surveys available to take within the SCS suite.
 Open a survey window in PBIS Assessment for as many of them as are appropriate for your school: